Srishtik4/threat-intelligence-reports/README.md

-# Threat Intelligence Reports
+# Threat Intelligence Report

-This repository contains beginner-friendly threat intelligence reports created as part of my preparation for a cybersecurity research internship.
+This repository contains beginner-friendly threat intelligence report created as part of my preparation for a cybersecurity research internship.

 Each report focuses on understanding real-world cyber attacks through